GLOBAL MARKETS-Stocks, dollar fall after weak U.S. durables data, earnings

 U.S. Treasury debt prices rose, with 30-year yields touching record lows after the U.S. economic data.
 Thirty-year bonds were last up 1-7/32 in price to yield 2.3356 percent.
 Earlier the yield hit a record low of 2.328 percent.

 In commodity markets, oil rose as a weaker dollar propped up commodities priced in the currency.
-U.S. crude oil futures settled at $46.23 a barrel, up $1.08, while Brent settled at $49.60, up $1.44.
-(Additional reporting by Ryan Vlastelica in New York; and Lionel Laurent, John Geddie, Francesco Canepa, Jemima Kelly and Karin Strohecker; Editing by Janet Lawrence, Dan Grebler and James Dalgleish)
+Brent was up $1.05 at $49.21 barrel, while U.S. crude rose $1.06 to $46.21.
+(Additional reporting by Rodrigo Campos in New York; and Lionel Laurent, John Geddie, Francesco Canepa, Jemima Kelly and Karin Strohecker; Editing by Janet Lawrence, Dan Grebler and James Dalgleish)

 TOKYO, May 12 Asian shares inched up Friday, hobbled by a downbeat day on Wall Street but still on track for weekly rises, while oil prices extended gains on hopes for output cuts.